OvO1111/SUDOKU/readme.md

 Based on these libraries, you could input `python solve_sudoku_puzzle.py --model output/torch128.ckpt --image img/1-1.png` in the command line to check the results of `1-1.png`, or change the model and image as you like.
 ----
-`./bin` is the directory of temporary files, you can safely ignore it
-`./data` is the directory reserved for MNIST, Chinese and my test cases
 `./img` is the directory for Sudokus
 `./output` is the directory for results generated in the process
 ---